cobbr/Judge/README.md

 ----
-It was originally developed as a tool for Baylor's National Collegiate Cyber Defense Competition team.
+CCDC-Debugger was originally developed as a tool for Baylor's National Collegiate Cyber Defense Competition team.